bow-swift/nef/README.md

 `nef` highlights the following features:

-💡 Eases the creation of Xcode Playgrounds with support for third party libraries.
+💡 Eases the creation of Xcode Playgrounds with support for __third party libraries__.

-💡 Compiles Xcode Playgrounds with support for third party libraries from the command line.
+💡 __Compiles Xcode Playgrounds__ with support for third party libraries from the command line.

-💡 Generates Markdown project from Xcode Playground.
+💡 Generates __Markdown__ project from Xcode Playground.

-💡 Generates Markdown files that can be consumed from Jekyll to create a microsite.
+💡 Generates Markdown files that can be consumed from __Jekyll__ to create a microsite.

-💡 Export Carbon code snippets for given Xcode Playgrounds.
+💡 Export __Carbon__ code snippets for given Xcode Playgrounds.

 &nbsp;